OmriCohen15/OmriCohen15/README.md

 **Hi 👋, I’m Omri Cohen!**

-**I'm a Software Engineering student Currently in my third year**

-**Working as software validation intern at Ramon Space**
 _________________________________________________________________________________________________________________________________________________________________________

  **👨‍🎓 About Me**
  ________________________________________________________________________________________________________________________________________________________________________
- 🖋 Currently studying Software Engineering (BSc) at ORT Braude College 🌎 I'm from Kiryat motzkin,Israel
+ 🖋 **I'm a studying Software Engineering (BSc) at ORT Braude College and Working as software validation intern at Ramon Space**
+ 🌎 I'm from Kiryat motzkin, Israel

  🗒 Can reach me at: omricohen1511@gmail.com